gvwilson/sdxjs/table/index.md

 We need to provide a callback function to `filter` to determine which rows to keep like the callback for `Array.filter`;
 for selecting columns,
-we provide a list of the keys that identify the columns we want to keep.
+we provide a list of the [%g key "keys" %] that identify the columns we want to keep.
 We expect filtering to be relatively fast, since it is recycling rows, while selecting should be relatively slow because we have to construct a new set of arrays